Ersin84/a-back/README.md

 Configuration & Deployment:

-We use heroku for hosting this server if you want to hosting on heroku just follow their documentation, You can also hosting this any other hosting services.
+We use heroku for hosting this server if you want to hosting on heroku just follow their documentation, You can also hosting this any other hosting services."# KachaBazar-backend"
+"# coinpos-store"
+"# coinpos-liff-backend"